rationaldom/rationaldom.github.io/library/library.md

 ## FemDom
 1. *Miss Abernathy's Concise Slave Training Manual*, Christina Abernathy, (greenery press), 1996
 1. *Training with Miss Abernathy: A workbook for erotic slaves and their owners*, Christina Abernathy, greenery press, 1998
-1. *The Mistress Manual : A good girl's guide to female dominance*, Mistress Lorelei Powers greenery press, 2000
+1. *The Mistress Manual : A good girl's guide to female dominance*, Lorelei Powers, greenery press, 2000
 1. *Tips and Tricks for KeyHolders: An Addendum to 'a Keyholders Handbook'*, Georgia Ivey Green, Self Published, 2014
 1. *Sex Tips from a Dominatrix*, Patricia Payne, Harper Collins Publishers, 1999